liztownd/books_on_rails/README.md

 # books_on_rails

-> And API to support the React UI for the (My Bookshelf)[https://github.com/liztownd/mybookshelf.git] app.
+> An API to support the React UI for the My Bookshelf app [https://github.com/liztownd/mybookshelf.git].

 ## Database initialization and local development